SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 title: "Types of testing"
 weight: 3
 ---

-## Acceptance testing
+### Acceptance testing
-This type of test is done to determine if a product's feature matches its requirements.
+This type of testing is done to determine if a feature or system meets the customer expectations and requirements.
-This generally involves the customer's feedback or specification.
+This type of testing generally involves the customer's c ooperation or feedback, being a validation activity that answers the question:
+>Are we building the **_right_** product?.

 For web applications, the automation of this testing can be done directly with Selenium by simulating user expected behaviour.